wlepage/wlepage.github.io/index.md

 </div>

 ## Research
 For my postdoctoral research, I am developing solid-state, structural batteries via atomic layer deposition (ALD), under the guidance of Neil Dasgupta.
 In my dissertation, I investigated fatigue and fracture mechanics in shape memory alloys with new techniques for digital image correlation (DIC), under the guidance of Samantha Daly and John Shaw.
-Together, my dissertation and postdoc skills are a useful combination for both studying and creating materials.
+Together, my dissertation and postdoc skills are a useful combination for both studying and creating materials and structures.
 Moving forward, I want to drive the next-generation of materials by "closing the loop" in materials design, creation, characterization, and development through experimental approaches like DIC and manufacturing tools like ALD.

 ## Education
 <figure>